 - Añejo to Extra Añejo Tequila (“aged” to “ultra aged”) – tequila that has been aged between 1 to 3 years in small oak barrels.

-So what are some of the best brands tequila brands for margaritas?
+What are some of the best tequila brands for margaritas?

 - Patrón (silver retailing for approximately $40 and the añejo for $60).